+PART II

-PART II ESTABLISHMENT, OBJECTS, FUNCTIONS AND POWERS OF ALLIED HEALTH PROFESSIONS COUNCIL OF NAMIBIA
+ESTABLISHMENT, OBJECTS, FUNCTIONS AND POWERS OF THE PHARMACY COUNCIL OF NAMIBIA

-- 3. Establishment of Allied Health Professions Council of Namibia. - 4.
-Succession from former Boards to Council. - 5.
+- 3. Establishment of Pharmacy Council of Namibia. - 4.
+Succession from former Board to Council. - 5.
 Objects of Council. - 6.
-General powers of Council. - 7.
+Powers of Council. - 7.
 Composition of Council. - 8.
 Disqualification to be member of Council. - 9.
 Vacation of office by members of Council and filling of vacancies. - 10.
 President and vice-president of Council. - 11.
 Meetings and decisions of Council. - 12.
 Executive committee, professional conduct committee, appeal committee, education committee, and other committees. - 13.
-Establishment of Professional Committees. - 14.
-Funds of Council. - 15.
-Appointment of registrar and staff. - 16.
+Funds of the Council. - 14.
+Appointment of registrar and staff. - 15.
 Powers, duties and functions of registrar.

-PART III EDUCATION, TRAINING, QUALIFICATIONS AND REGISTRATION
+PART III EDUCATION, TUITION, TRAINING, QUALIFICATIONS AND REGISTRATION

-- 17. Control over education, tuition and training. - 18.
-Registration prerequisite for practising. - 19.
-Minimum requirements of study for registration. - 20.
-Application for registration. - 21.
-Procedures relating to registration. - 22.
-Conditional registration. - 23.
-Registration of persons registered conditionally. - 24.
-Keeping of registers. - 25.
-Removal of name from register and effect of such removal. - 26.
-Restoration of name to register. - 27.
-Fees payable to Council and maintaining of registration by registered person. - 28.
-Register as proof. - 29.
+- 16. Control over education, tuition and training. - 17.
+Registration prerequisite for practising. - 18.
+Minimum requirements of study for registration. - 19.
+Practical training prerequisite for registration as pharmacist. - 20.
+Registration of pharmacist's assistant and pharmaceutical technician. - 21.
+Application for registration. - 22.
+Procedures relating to registration. - 23.
+Conditional registration. - 24.
+Registration of person registered conditionally. - 25.
+Keeping of registers. - 26.
+Removal of name from register and effect of such removal. - 27.
+Restoration of name to register. - 28.
+Fees payable to Council and maintaining of registration by registered persons. - 29.
+Register as proof. - 30.
 Certificate of status and extract from register.